IMOP-lab/PaR-Pytorch/README.md

   <img src="https://github.com/IMOP-lab/PaR-Pytorch/blob/main/figures/PaR.png"width=80% height=80%>
 </div>
 <p align=center>
-  Figure 1: Detailed module structure of the PaR.
+  Fig. 1: Detailed module structure of the PaR.
 </p>

 **As a plug-and-play module, we'll show you how to easily integrate PaR into any network architecture.**